 If your company offers ID theft protection, it demonstrates to your staff that you care about their overall well-being.
 Plus, looking out for your employees’ finances benefits you too.
 The less financial stress your employees are under, the more productive they can be.

 According to BenefitsPro, employees pay almost $17,000 in annual medical care costs after they reach age 65.
 This statistic illustrates why elder care is so important for some employees.

-Elder care is both expensive and time-consuming.
-It’s a pain point for many Americans, today.
-Elder care involves older employees (obviously), but it also involves younger employees caring for older parents or grandparents.
+Eldercare is both expensive and time-consuming.
+Because of these factors, eldercare is a significant pain point for many Americans, today.
+Eldercare involves older employees (obviously), but it also involves younger employees caring for older parents or grandparents.